-JOBSIDX is a combination of the PHLDRIDX, a round identifier (RN), and a three-byte job number, and it uniquely identifies the policyholder's job at the establishment that provided insurance (for employment-based coverage).
+JOBSIDX is a combination of the PHLDRIDX, a round identifier (RN), and a three-byte job number, and it uniquely identifies the policyholder's job at the establishment that provided insurance (for employment-based coverage) in the round.
 The job number is composed of the RU number of the RU where the job was reported, followed by a two-digit counter.
 The combination of these three preclude re-use of the two-digit counter.
 The round identifier embedded in JOBSIDX is the round in which the job was last reported, which is not necessarily the round in which the insurance was last reported (for example, when the job ended but the insurance continued).
-JOBSIDX can be used to link on characteristics of the policyholder's job providing insurance from the JOBS Public Use File (HC-211).
+JOBSIDX can be used to link on characteristics of the policyholder's job providing insurance from the Jobs PUF in 2020 (HC-218) or in 2019 (HC-211) or, for Panel 23, 2018 (HC-203) as well.

 Users should take special care when working with EPRSIDX and EPCPIDX in Excel.
-While these variables are formatted character values, Excel will interpret them as numeric since no character is part of the identifier.
+While these variables are formatted character values in the PRPL PUF, once outputted to Excel, Excel will interpret them as numeric since no character is part of the identifier.
 Excel uses the floating point standard, truncating after the 15th number.
 It rounds these identifiers (thus losing the complete identifier) and represents them in scientific notation.
 When importing into Excel, users should make sure to select a text data format within the import wizard for each identifier.
 Similarly, programmers should incorporate specific text formatting statements when importing and exporting in SAS, Stata, SPSS, and R. Lastly, if copying and pasting identifiers in Excel, a cell must be formatted as "Text" prior to pasting.